anton3029941/Youtube-Downloader-2000/README.md

 Run file with python

-And you need download cookies from youtube and put it in folder with file.
+And you need download cookies from youtube, put it in folder with file and name it cookies.txt or cookies if you don't see file extensions.
 To do this I use chrome extension "Get cookies.txt LOCALLY"

 if you can't paste the url, try changing your keyboard layout to English